fight233/DThouse_cxd/src/plugins/taosadapter/README.md

 ### InfluxDB

-You can use any http client to access the RESTful interface address `http://<fqdn>:6041/<APIEndPoint>` to insert InfluxDB compatible protocol data to TDengine.
+You can use any http client to access the RESTful interface address `http://<fqdn>:6041/<APIEndPoint>` to insert InfluxDB compatible protocol data to DThouse.
 The end point is:

 ```
 /influxdb/v1/write